insertish/caddy/README.md

 Caddy will bind to http://localhost:80 and you can now configure it as usual.

+## Working with Caddy

+There are several scripts available to make your life easier:
+- `reload.sh`: apply an updated Caddyfile to the running Caddy server
+- `validate.sh`: ensure the provided configuration is valid
+- `fmt.sh`: format the provided Caddyfile

 ## Using Plugins

 To start using plugins, copy the example Dockerfile: